Urinary Incontinence and Bladder Care

-Incontinence is the inability to control the passage of urine.
-This can range from an occasional leakage of urine, to a complete inability to hold any urine.
+Incontinence is the inability to control the passage of urine and can range from an occasional leakage of urine to a complete inability to hold any urine.
+Incontinence is most common among the elderly.
+Women are more likely than men to have urinary incontinence.

 Three main types of urinary incontinence: